paracamplus/ilp9/NanoProjects/tp2.md

 ### NanoProject 2.2 ###

-Currently, some sequences may contain an arbitrary number of expressions.
+Currently, a _sequence_ may contain an arbitrary number of expressions.
 Modify the system so sequences can only contain two expressions.